-What are the shared and private lockers in Death Stranding?
+What are the shared and private lockers in Death Stranding and Death Stranding Director's Cut?
 What is the difference between the shared and private lockers?
 How do you get items from other players in the game?
 One of Death Stranding's more unique features is its social mechanic that allows users to connect with each other.
 The shared and private lockers are very similar, but they play different roles.
-Here's the difference between the shared and private locker in Death Stranding.
+As part of our Death Stranding guide, here's the difference between the shared and private locker in Death Stranding.

 What's the Difference Between Shared and Private Lockers in Death Stranding?